 - Collaboration with U.S. Customs and Border Protection (CBP) and other government agencies.

-Suppliers are an important part of Union Pacific’s business – they help us serve our customers and provide quality materials and services.
+Suppliers are an important part of Union Pacific’s business, helping us serve our customers and provide quality materials.
 We manage suppliers through our Supplier Code of Conduct and Quality program, engaging them through the following channels:

 - Electronic commerce capabilities.